Will Smith Player Props: Dodgers vs. Astros

 Will Smith At The Plate

-- He has scored in 29 games this season (54.7%), including multiple runs in four games.
+- He has scored in 53.7% of his games this year, with more than one run scored in 7.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.